 Nothing can be further from the truth.

-Anyone who earns a profit from any type of venture, regardless of the revenue, is considered a sole proprietor and therefore eligible to apply for business credit cards, including Chase Business Credit Cards.
+Regardless of the revenue, anyone who earns a profit from any venture is considered a sole proprietor and, therefore, eligible to apply for business credit cards, including Chase Business Credit Cards.

 In this post, I aim to demystify the business credit card application process so you can confidently answer the application form even if you do not have a company and an EIN (Employer Identification Number).